flex-development/dreepo/docs/CONTRIBUTING.md

 #### Mingo

-Enables the MongoDB operators used by the `RTDRepository` class.
+Enables the MongoDB operators used by the `Repository` class.

 **File**: [`src/config/mingo.ts`](../src/config/mingo.ts)